francois2metz/steampipe-plugin-ovh/docs/tables/ovh_log_self.md

 # Table: ovh_log_self

-List of all the logs from your account.
+Get the logs from recent API calls made from your account.

-The `ovh_log_self` table can be used to query information about your billing information.
+The `ovh_log_self` table can be used to query information about your recent API calls.

 ## Examples